joychen5069/ReadMe-Generator/README.md

 ## Questions

 If you see any improvements that can be made, please email me at joychen5069@gmail.com.
-You can also visit my GitHub page at https://github.com/joychen5069 or visit the Date Night page at https://github.com/joychen5069/ReadMe-Generator
+You can also visit my GitHub page at https://github.com/joychen5069 or visit the gitHub page at https://github.com/joychen5069/ReadMe-Generator